 Lee was born in Cleveland, Ohio.
 He is a graduate of Case Reserve University, formerly Western Reserve University, Cleveland, with a BBA degree in Marketing, Accounting, and Industrial Organization.
 He has extensive background in wholesale and brokerage, co-owned a lumber company, was a regional sales representative for industrial sales for a national cold heading manufacturer, National Sales Manager for an automotive parts manufacturer and an electronic sound equipment, and building contractor of custom homes, owned a roof and floor truss manufacturing company, and operated property management business.
 Lee is married to Margery, and the couple has three married children.
 He has been a resident of Sanibel since 1977.
 He had a family business on Sanibel, a motel, dating back to late 1950s until 1986; it was named the Beachcomber Motel.
 Lee is also a 32 Degree Masonic Mason and member of Ancient Accepted Scottish Rite, both for 51 years.
 He is Past President of Sanibel-Captiva Rotary Club and Board member.
 Member of Saint Michael’s Episcopal Church, Sanibel, and a Eucharistic Minister, a chair person, and a committee member of other ministries.

-Peter Bender - Sanibel, Florida
+Chris Davison - Sanibel, Florida